-Subnet routes are system-generated routes that define paths to each subnet in the VPC network.
+Subnet routes define paths to resources like VMs and internal load balancers in a VPC network.

 The following points describe how subnet routes are created and removed:

-When a subnet is created, a corresponding subnet route for the subnet's primary IP range is also created.
+When you add a subnet, Google Cloud creates a corresponding subnet route for the subnet's primary IP address range.

-- If you add a secondary IP range to a subnet, a corresponding subnet route for that secondary range is created.
+If you add or remove a secondary IP address range in a subnet, Google Cloud creates or destroys a corresponding subnet route for the secondary range.

 Auto mode VPC networks create a subnet route for the primary IP ranges of each of their automatically created subnets.
 You can delete these subnets only if you convert the auto mode VPC network to custom mode.